-A DES is not available for the General Achievement Test, Music Style and Composition Externally-assessed Task, or Extended Investigation Externally-assessed Task written report.
+A DES is not available for the Music Composition Externally-assessed task, Music Inquiry Externally-assessed task and Extended Investigation Externally-assessed task written report.

-Attendance at VCE external assessments
+Attending VCE external assessments

 You are advised to attend every VCE external assessment.
 You should not miss an external assessment because you do not feel able to do your best.